Nedwize/learn-javascript/README.md

 - A profiler looks out for optimisations and iterations.
 - If the profiler finds some pieces of code which are repeated, they are passed down to the compiler.
 They constantly make updates to optimise the code.
 - The compiler for V8 is called TurboFan

+### Call Stack and Memory Heap

+#### Memory Heap

+- Memory heap stores the data of our app.
+The variables, objects all these are stored in the Memory Heap.
+This is where the memory allocation happens.